 Studies have shown that alcoholics who have a tendency toward anger are much more likely to become angry when drinking.
 Other studies have shown that domestic abuse increases when there is alcohol involved.

-Many rehabilitation programs, such as that at The Recovery Village, have begun to incorporate anger management courses in with their rehabilitation programs.
+Many rehabilitation programs have begun to incorporate anger management courses in with their rehabilitation programs.
 This way, those who are in need of anger management may be able to address this issue in addition to addressing their drinking problem.

 Studies have shown that rehab, Alcoholics Anonymous, and other recovery programs are effective in treating addiction, but they are not as effective in treating anger.
 For this reason, those who suffer from both alcoholism and chronic anger need to treat both alcoholism and anger management.